iPhone XS: What to expect from the camera

 Apple's iPhone XR shares the same wide-angle camera as the iPhone XS and XS Max.
 But it's cheaper than either of those two phones.
 If you're deciding between the iPhone XR and iPhone XS (the Max's camera has the exact same specs and features as the regular XS), wondering if there's any difference in the camera, read on.

-Preorders for the iPhone XR start on Friday, Oct.
-19 at 12.01 a.m.
-PT.
+Preorders for the iPhone XR Are open now.
 CNET's own Bridget Carey went hands-on with the new iPhone XR and all its delightful new colors.

 First, here's what we know will be the same: